Visual Basic Objects

 & Me.Controls (intCount).Name)

 The first line of code creates an integer counter variable.
 The next line (the one that begins with For intCount . . .) initialises the counter variable to 0 and starts a loop.
 The counter is incremented by one each time the loop executes, until it equals the number of controls on the form minus one - the loop's exit condition (note that collections are indexed from zero).
-The MessageBox.Show() method is displays a dialogue box with a text string (in this case created from concatenating several other text strings).
+The MessageBox.Show() method displays a dialogue box with a text string (in this case created from concatenating several other text strings).
+Note that the code inside the For loop is a single statement (we'll talk more about loops elsewhere), but we have broken it into two lines using the underscore character for the sake of readability.

 - Run the program and click on the Display Control Names button, then click on OK on the message box that pops up, after reading the message it displays.
 You should see a message box for each control on the form.